Literary Festival

 How to enter

-Closing date for both competitions is February 9th.
-Winners will be notified by the end of February and invited to read their work, should they wish to, at the final evening event of the Literary Festival on March 8th in the Victoria Institute.
+Closing date for both competitions is February 23rd.
+Winners will be notified in early March and invited to read their work, should they wish to, at the final evening event of the Literary Festival on March 21st in the Victoria Institute.

 1. Submit £5 entry fee below (per poem or piece of fiction)